Esri/storymap-tour/README.md

 ## Data storage options

-TODO

-### Using an existing Feature Service

-Any point Feature Service, Map Service, Shapefile or CSV can be used as a Map Tour data source (add your layer into your web map through ArcGIS Online web map viewer).
+In addition to the workflow supported by the interactive builder, you can use any point Feature Service, Map Service, Shapefile or CSV as a Map Tour data source if you follow some rules.
+To use a layer, simply add it into your webmap through ArcGIS Online web map viewer, see (FAQ)[#which-web-map-layer-will-be-used) to learn more about which web map layer will be used.

+### Using a CSV

+The interactive builder now support importing CSV into your webmap and will give you detailed error if something goes wrong.
+If you are looking to reuse a CSV created for a previous version of Map Tour, note that to be able to use the interactive builder, you will need to have a color field.

+### Using an existing Feature Service, Map Service or Shapefile

 The application will try to find the expected attributes using a configurable list of possible field name.
 By default, the valid fields names are:

 | Fields            		                                | Valid fields names (case insensitive)     |